Can't Stop Raving

-"Can't Stop Raving" is a song by German electronic group Dune, released in 1995 by the labels Urban, Impulse and Max Music as the third and last single from the group's debut album, Dune (1995).
-The female vocals are performed by Tina Lagao and Janine Kelly-Fiddes.
-The song achieved moderate success in Europe, entering the top 10 in Germany (7), the Netherlands (9) and Spain (4).
-Additionally, it was a top 20 hit in Switzerland (16).
-Its accompanying music video was directed by Delano Sookha.
+"Can't Stop Raving" is a song by German electronic group Dune, released in 1995, by labels Urban, Impulse and Max Music, as the third and last single from the group's debut album, Dune (1995).
+It was co-written by band member Oliver Froning and features female vocals performed by Tina Lagao and Janine Kelly-Fiddes.
+The song achieved moderate success in Europe, becoming a top-10 hit in Germany, the Netherlands and Spain.
+Additionally, it was a top-20 hit in Switzerland.
+The accompanying music video was directed by Delano Sookha and was A-listed on German music television channel VIVA in December 1995.
 The album version of "Can't Stop Raving" was used as theme music on Joel Veitch's Tales of the Blode.